EPSRC-funded project: AISEC — AI Secure and Explainable by Construction:

 Research assistant in AI Verification, Heriot-Watt University.
 Closing date: 8th June 2020

 Research assistant in Type theoretic methods for AI, Strathclyde University.
-Closing date: TBA, tentatively in July 2020
+Closing date: 12th July 2020

 Research assistant in Verification of NLP and Spoken Dialogue Systems, Heriot-Watt University.
 Closing date: 1st June 2020